Rob EichelbaumAdjunct Professor

 - Creditors Rights and Bankruptcy

-Rob was previous employed with Eichelbaum Law Office, Law Office of Davidson & Troilo, and Davis Law Firm.
+Eichelbaum was previously employed with Eichelbaum Law Office, the Law Office of Davidson & Troilo and Davis Law Firm.

 He has been married to his wife, Jennifer, for 25 years, and they have 2 children.